Violent mergers revisited: The origin of the fastest stars in the Galaxy: Inspiral and explosion

 The ignition is not resolved by many orders of magnitude in spatial scale, so we put in a detonation at this spot by heating all material within a sphere of radius $100\,\mathrm{km}$ to a temperature of $5\times10^9\,\mathrm{K}$.
 This injects a total energy of $4.8\times10^{46}\,\mathrm{erg}$ into $188$ cells with a total mass of $5\times10^{-6}\,\mathrm{M_\odot}$ and starts a detonation.
 The detonation burns through the primary white dwarf and releases $1.7\times10^{51}\,\mathrm{erg}$ of nuclear energy.
 The explosion destroys the primary white dwarf.
 Its ejecta impact the secondary white dwarf that is already in a state of being disrupted, and unbind most of it as well.
 In contrast to previous violent merger simulations \citep{Pakmor2010,Pakmor2012}, the secondary white dwarf is not fully burned.
 Rather, a small fraction ($0.16\,M_\mathrm{\odot}$) of its core remains bound and even accretes a small amount of the ashes of the primary white dwarf on its surface.
-The material that will make up the bound remnant is indicated with black contours in the left panel of Figure~\ref{fig:ignition}.
+The location of the material that will make up the bound remnant is indicated with black contours in the left panel of Figure~\ref{fig:ignition}.
+Almost all of the material that will make up the bound remnant is contained in the upper contour that only contains material that originates from the secondary white dwarf.
+The lower contour that marks material which originates from the primary white dwarf only contributes $0.002\,\mathrm{M_\odot}$ to the bound remnant, or roughly $1\%$ of its mass.
+Thus, only a tiny fraction of the mass covered by the lower contour will become part of the bound remnant.
 We will discuss the properties of this remnant in detail in Section~\ref{sec:remnant}.

 The main difference to previous violent merger models of a similar system \citep{Pakmor2012} is that they used the level-set method to model the detonation.
 That method models the detonation as a shock discontinuity that propagates with a given velocity and instantaneously burns material that is crossed by the detonation.
 It assumes that the composition of the material after it has been burned only depends on the pre-shock density, which is tabulated.
 However, this approximation ignores that the burning also depends on the strength of the shock, which can change as the shock propagates.
 A stronger shock compresses the material more before it is burned, and the nuclear burning proceeds further.
 The nuclear burning with the level-set method is typically calibrated to a centrally ignited spherical white dwarf.
 In this setup the shock travels down the density gradient and becomes stronger with time.
 Critically, a specific shock strength at each density is implicitly baked into this calibration.
 Because the detonation starts at the densest point, this setup for calibration likely leads to the strongest possible detonation shock, and therefore the furthest nuclear burning.